qiankunzizairen/PanGIA/README.md

 ```bash
 python main.py
 ```
-Due to the high memory/GPU usage of the network, please adjust the model size in utils.py based on your own hardware capacity.
-The current configuration in the code is only a simple example.
+Due to the high memory/GPU usage of the network, please pass parameters when running main.py to control the network size according to your own computational resources.

 **Note:** Due to the large size of the dataset, which exceeds GitHub's upload limit, the data are provided via an external link:
 [https://drive.google.com/drive/folders/1KhwwvnSsRZNpuDv1SJjNkrTRHXQ2EUsM?usp=drive_link](https://drive.google.com/drive/folders/1KhwwvnSsRZNpuDv1SJjNkrTRHXQ2EUsM?usp=drive_link)